Listlessness/Side/README.md

 ## Description

-Retrieves content from the third party sources (MyAnimeList, Streamani.net, and Gogoanime); and makes them available to you.
+Retrieves content from the third party sources (MyAnimeList, Streamani.net, and GoGoAime); and makes them available to you.

 ### Features